Sleep and Stress Relief With a Diffuser Humidifier

 Scent and Mood – the Latest Research

+Scent and mood are closely related, which means there's a scientific basis for the ideas behind aromatherapy for the treatment of stress, at least informally.
 In a recent report for Scientific American, Rachel S. Herz, an assistant professor of psychology at Brown University, summarized some of what is known about the effect of scent on stress levels and state of mind.
 According to Herz, smells have been shown to affect people’s mood, work performance, and behavior.
 One interesting reason is that there are specific memories that we come to associate with specific odors.
 This is known as linking, and it occurs with other senses and memories as well.
 The connection to smell, however, is thought to be especially intense thanks to the unique mechanism by which smell connects to our brain.
 This gives smell a special place as the sense most associated with intense emotion.

 Memory, Emotion, and Our Sense of Smell